brahmdev/sample-react-app/docs/githubActions.md

 # CI/CD Pipeline using Github Actions

-There are currently 3 GitHub Actions (GHA) available, to build the application, establish the infrastructure before deployment, and performing the deployment.
+There are currently 3 GitHub Actions (GHA) available, to build the application, establish the infrastructure before deployment, and perform the deployment.

 1. build.yml
 2. aws-setup-dev-ecr.yml
 3. aws-deploy.yml

-Currently, `aws-setup-dev-ecr.yml` and `aws-deploy.yml` of the above actions can be triggered manually but `build.yml` does not have any manual trigger rather it runs on the push of `main` branch.
+Currently, the `aws-setup-dev-ecr.yml` and `aws-deploy.yml` of the above actions can be triggered manually but `build.yml` does not have any manual trigger rather it runs on the push of the `main` branch.

 ## Building the App

-CI/CD pipeline to test and build the application is present at `.github/workflows/build.yml` file in this repository.
+CI/CD pipeline to test and build the application is present in the `.github/workflows/build.yml` file in this repository.
 This action performs below tasks:

 1. Checkout the code from VCS on the action runner